 - How can you find and work with nano influencers?

-Nano influencers are known for their authenticity and credibility.
-They tend to have a more personal connection with their audience, with their followers actively looking forward to seeing their day-in-life updates.
-They have built up trust with their followers, and when focused on niche topics, are often perceived as experts in their fields.
+Nano influencers tend to have a more personal connection with their audience since their followers actively looking forward to seeing their daily life updates.
+They have built trust with their followers, and when focused on niche topics, are often perceived as experts in their fields.

 Despite having a smaller following, nano influencers typically have higher engagement rates with more audience engagement than macro or even micro influencers.
 Nano influencers often respond to every comment and direct message, which is something that not every influencer with a larger following is able to accomplish.